-PDF (Portable Document Format) is a file format.
-This is a format that enables you to share documents with anybody irrespective of platform or software.
-However, it’s not a file format designed to be edited in the same way as word processor documents.
-So you can only edit PDFs with a limited number of software packages.
+PDF (Portable Document Format) is a highly used file format.
+This format enables you to share documents with anybody regardless of the type of platform or software.
+However, it’s not a file format designed to be edited in the same way as word processor documents so you can only edit PDFs with a limited number of software packages.
 This is how you can set up PDFs and edit them with LibreOffice and Infix PDF Editor.

 Setting Up PDFs with LibreOffice

 LibreOffice is a great freeware office suite compatible with Windows 10, Mac OS X and Linux platforms.
-It includes five applications packed with options, and you can also set up PDF documents with it.
+It includes five applications packed with options, and you can also set up, edit and generally control PDF documents with it.
 Press the Download Version 5.1.4 button on this page to save its setup wizard to Windows and install LibreOffice.
 Then open the Writer application in the snapshot below.

 Now set up a new text document, or open a saved one, in the word processor to convert to PDF.
 You can click File > Export as PDF to open the window below.
-That includes numerous options and settings to set up PDFs with.
+The below window includes numerous options and settings to set up PDFs with.

 The default options selected on the General tab are All, JPEG compression and Reduce image resolution.
-The All option converts the full document to PDF, but if you only need to convert a few pages select the Pages radio button.
+The All option converts the full document to PDF, but if you only need to convert a few pages select the Pages range button.
 Then specify the page numbers in the text box.
 To retain the current resolution in the PDF images, don’t select the Reduce image resolution option.
 If you need to compress the images and don’t mind a downgrade in resolution the reduce option is what you want, but for basic, daily functions just ignore it for now.

 Click the Export button to save the PDF.
 That will open an Export window from which you can select a folder to save it to.
 Then click Save to save the PDF, which you can now open in Acrobat Reader.
 Alternatively, open it in the Edge browser, which is the default software for opening PDFs in Windows 10.